halcy/Mastodon.py/docs/index.rst

-        'html': # HTML string of the embed 'provider_name': # Name of the provider from which the embed originates 'provider_url': # URL pointing to the embeds provider }
+        'html': # HTML string of the embed 'provider_name': # Name of the provider from which the embed originates 'provider_url': # URL pointing to the embeds provider 'blurhash': # (optional) Blurhash of the preview image }

 Search result dicts